The 8 best pressure washers and pressure cleaners in 2026 – tested by our experts

 - Water pressure – 90 to 130 bar

-If you’ve got a large or commercial area to clean or some seriously built up grime, you’ll be looking for a high powered pressure washer.
+If you’ve got a large commercial area to clean or some seriously built-up grime, you’ll need a high-powered pressure washer.
 These pressure washers should be able to clean large areas of paving as well as vehicles, such as 4x4s and caravans.

 - Motor wattage – 2000 to 2500 watts